virgili0/Virgilio/Topics/python-fundamentals.md

 # Python Fundamentals

 # What you will learn

-In this guide you'll learn the basics concepts Python programming, and you will learn how to develop small projects to practice your programming skill.
+In this guide you'll learn the basics concepts computer science and programming, and will take you _from zero coding knowledge_ to a solid Python skill and a complete awareness of the most important concepts in programming.

 ## Prerequisites
 None.